WorklogWiz/timesheet/jira_worklog/README.md

 ````

 ### Installing on MacOS
-There are some extra security built into the MacOS which prevents you from running potential malware.
-Consequently
+There are some extra security built into the macOS which prevents you from running potential malware.
-you will see this error message if you attempt to run `jira_worklog`:
+Consequently, you will see this error message if you attempt to run `jira_worklog`:

 ![](images/macos_error_unidentified_dev.png)